100% of our BA (Hons) Human Resource Management students were satisfied with their courseNational Student Survey 2018

 * Mae’r modiwl hwn ar gael yn Gymraeg os yw digon o siaradwyr Cymraeg yn dewis ei astudio – This module is available dependent on student demand.

-Your course will be supported through your student handbook and module guides, online supporting educational materials including those from CIPD, networked information services including the University’s Blackboard website and Business Research Report supervisors.
+Your human resource management course will be supported through your student handbook and module guides, online supporting educational materials including those from CIPD, networked information services including the University’s Unilearn website and Business Research Report supervisors.

 You’ll be assessed through examinations and coursework which may be in the form of essays, portfolios and projects, reports, case studies, presentations and design tasks.